abdelrahman-0/adaptive-aggregations/README.md

 </div>

 <h6>
-The core implementation is an aggregation operator capable of scaling out <i>on-the-fly</i>.
+The core implementation is an aggregation operator capable of scaling out <i>on-the-fly 🪽</i>.
 That is, the query engine might scale out <i>mid-execution</i>.
 </h6>
 </div>